Rutgers Formula Racing: 1992

 This car earned 3rd Place in Acceleration.
 The car completed all events except the second heat of endurance due to the failure of a suspension linkage eye end.

-1993

-Rutgers did not compete in the Formula SAE competition in 1993.

 1994

 Rutgers entered its first carbon fiber monocoque in the 1994 competition at the Pontiac Silverdome.
 The front half of the car was constructed of pre-preg carbon fiber with a Nomex honeycomb core.
 3 sandwich panel aluminum bulkheads were used to mount the front suspension and master cylinders.
 The rear half of the car was constructed of 4130 steel tubing.
 One of the most dramatic features of the car was the use of very long lower A-Arms.
 They were so long, that there was only about 1 inch of space between the left and right mounts on the chassis.
 The composite construction made use of very simple molds made primarily from sheetmetal and wood.
 There were no compound curves to any of the molds for the monocoque.
 Shifting was performed by steering wheel push buttons via pneumatics (an FSAE first).
 The brakes used 200mm OD cast iron vented rotors.
 The engine was a naturally aspirated Kawasaki Ninja 600R, making 73 RWHp.